Generation 1 Shiny Hunting

 Every naturally shiny huntable Pokémon in generation 1

 Please keep in mind that while these lists include encounters in the Japanese versions of Pokémon Red/Green/Yellow and the Japanese exclusive Blue when applicable, Japanese generation 1 and 2 games CANNOT safely trade with any other language games.
 This is due to the character sets for the languages being completely incompatible.
 The games will not stop you from trying, but if you try it can corrupt your save file.
 Don't go for a Japanese target if you like to keep all your shinies on the same file!
 If you enjoy transferring your shinies from the Virtual Console releases of generation 1 into the modern generations, that is possible without issue on a Japanese 3DS, and your Japanese shinies will no longer be dangerous once transferred.
+(If you have the ability to back up save files, you can get around this language restriction using BMF's GB/C Trader.)

 The shiny sprite displayed in the table is from Pokémon Gold version.
 As for the non-shiny sprite, Red/Blue is chosen at default, but the Yellow sprite will be displayed if that Pokémon encounter is only found in Yellow version.